Surmulot: open software for musical composition

 µO, musical objects for Squeak

-Emacs lacks several features required for a comprehensive composition environment: notably graphics, and threads.
+Emacs lacks several features required for a comprehensive composition environment as I see it: notably graphics, and threads.
 This is provided by Squeak, along with its object philosophy.
 Squeak has been the most comfortable place to build incredibly powerful GUIs, using Morphic.
 Now each piece of musical data can be grabbed and modified with the mouse, along with every element of the geometric representation pionneered by GeoMaestro for Keykit.

 Computer music is involved with the manipulation of huge quantities of very heterogeneous data.
 The most difficult point is to keep contact with the musical aspect of the data, I mean having representations of it which are "warm" (intuitive, musically meaningful, easy to grab, change and assemble) as opposed to "cold" (cold are lists of numbers, obfuscated code or 128-sliders banks/50 knobs GUIs).

-At the time of this writing, I am thus porting concepts from GeoMaestro and the Composer to Squeak, revisiting all ideas as there are much more powerful ways to play with them in the Morphic world.
+At the time of this writing, I am still porting concepts from GeoMaestro to Squeak, revisiting all ideas as there are much more powerful ways to play with them in the Morphic world.
+The system is called µO.

 Side note: